FrancescoTamborra/Draw_a_digit/README.md

 ## Installation
-The app is tested on Python 3.8 but it should work with any Python3.6+ version (I couldn't test it because XCode 12.4 conflicts with pyenv.
-Raise an issue and let me know if you have any problem.)
+The app is tested on Python 3.8 but it should work with any Python3.6+ version.

+(I couldn't test it because XCode 12.4 conflicts with pyenv; raise an issue and let me know if you have any problem.)

 It is recommended to upgrade pip: